PrettyFood

 Zucchini Bacon Goat Cheese Spirals

 End result — mighty tasty.
-Thanks, Margaret!
-You have just won the promised mini-Cuisinart!

 Leave a Reply Cancel reply